Inca Trail permits for 2020 went on sale in October. Some dates have already sold out.

 - Return on the Vistadome train to travel back in style

-Contact us on info@amazonas-explorer to book your Inca Trail adventure of a lifetime.
 We have small group departures each Tuesday or can run private trips on any date.
-Permits sell out fast and go on sale in October1
+Permits sell out fast and went on sale in October1